-- (8) The JCHB shall study the feasibility of a two-person premium structure. - (9) The procurement process conducted by the Department of Civil Service regarding contractual services for the Empire Plan will include CSEA Joint Committee on Health Benefits involvement as follows: - Review and comment on the draft RFP before it is released - Attendance at the pre-bidders conference - Sufficient time for the Joint Committee to access and review the technical proposals prior to management interviews - Participation in Management Interviews and Site visits - Attendance at a formal cost proposal briefing - Recommendation of a vendor
+- Review and comment on the draft RFP before it is released - Attendance at the pre-bidder's conference - Sufficient time for the Joint Committee to access and review the technical proposals prior to management interviews - Participation in Management Interviews and Site visits - Attendance at a formal cost proposal briefing - Recommendation of a vendor

 Due to the proprietary nature of the materials included in the cost proposals, the Joint Committee on Health Benefits will not have access to the actual cost proposal.
-The State reserves the right to make the final selection of a vendor after discussion with and consideration of CSEA's recommendation.

-- (10) The JCHB and the State will oversee and monitor a network of participating hearing aid providers. - (e) The Joint Committee shall work with appropriate State agencies to review and oversee the various health plans available to employees represented by CSEA. - (f) The Joint Committee on Health Benefits shall work with appropriate State agencies to monitor future employer and employee health plan cost adjustments. - (g) The Joint Committee shall be provided with each carrier rate renewal request upon submission and be briefed in detail periodically on the status of the development of each rate renewal. - (h) The State shall require that the insurance carriers for the State Health Insurance Plan submit claims and experience data reports directly to the Joint Committee on Health Benefits in the format and with such frequency as the Committee shall determine. - (i) The Joint Committee will be responsible for the annual review of participating providers.
+The State reserves the right to make the final selection of a vendor after discussion with and consideration of CSEA's recommendation. - (10) The JCHB and the State will oversee and monitor a network of participating hearing aid providers. - (e) The Joint Committee shall work with appropriate State agencies to review and oversee the various health plans available to employees represented by CSEA. - (f) The Joint Committee on Health Benefits shall work with appropriate State agencies to monitor future employer and employee health plan cost adjustments. - (g) The Joint Committee shall be provided with each carrier rate renewal request upon submission and be briefed in detail periodically on the status of the development of each rate renewal. - (h) The State shall require that the insurance carriers for the State Health Insurance Plan submit claims and experience data reports directly to the Joint Committee on Health Benefits in the format and with such frequency as the Committee shall determine. - (i) The Joint Committee will be responsible for the annual review of participating providers.
 The Joint Committee shall investigate and where feasible, take appropriate action to recruit additional providers in geographic and specialty areas determined by the Committee to be deficient.
 The JCHB will work with the State on the implementation and ongoing oversight and monitoring of provider guaranteed access to reflect current geographic radius.
-There will be no change to the current geo-access unless jointly agreed to by CSEA and the State.
+There will be no change to the current GeoAccess unless jointly agreed to by CSEA and the State.

-- (j) The Joint Committee shall continue to sponsor the agency health insurance administrator-training program. - (k) The Joint Committee shall study recurring subscriber complaints and make recommendations for the resolution of such complaints. - (l) The Joint Committee on Health Benefits shall meet within 14 days after a request to meet has been made by either side. - (m) The Joint Committee shall study and address other issues and concerns brought to the attention of the Committee that impact the accessibility, quality and costs of health care for employees covered by this Agreement.
+- (j) The Joint Committee shall receive advance notice of agency health benefits administrator trainings for the purpose of attending and recommending agenda items. - (k) The Joint Committee shall study recurring subscriber complaints and make recommendations for the resolution of such complaints. - (1) The Joint Committee on Health Benefits shall meet within 14 days after a request to meet has been made by either side. - (m) The Joint Committee shall study and address other issues and concerns brought to the attention of the Committee that impact the accessibility, quality, and costs of health care for employees covered by this Agreement.

-§9.31 Communications
+§9.32 Communications